 - White stretch marks are difficult to remove because it’s nearly impossible to add pigment back into the skin after it’s lightened with the laser.
 And once stretch marks turn white, they’ve already gone through a healing process that means the blood vessels are repaired.

 - Dark purple, red, and blue stretch marks respond dramatically to laser treatment on all kinds of skin types.
 The stretch marks are relatively new when they’re still dark-colored, and the surge of collagen rushing to the area works well to kick-start the healing process, increasing the chance that they’ll nearly disappear.

 - Textured stretch marks are rough to the touch, but they usually respond well to laser treatments.
 They are deeper and wider than small narrow stretch marks and have more area that needs healing.

 How Laser Treatments Work

-Once your dermatologist in NYC determines that you’d make a good candidate for laser treatment, you must prepare to make a commitment to the process.
+Once your dermatologist in NYC determines that you’d make a good candidate for laser treatment, you must prepare to commit to the process.
 Everyone responds differently to lasers; your stretch marks may be gone after only three or four treatments, or you may need as many as 20.
-In addition to the time, you need to prepare for the costs as well, since laser treatment is considered cosmetic and isn’t covered by insurance.
+In addition to the time, you need to prepare for the costs since laser treatment is considered cosmetic and isn’t covered by insurance.

 - Ablative lasers work very much like dermabrasion or chemical peels.
 They’re designed to take off layers of your skin so that new skin can grow back in its place.
 These work best on textured stretch marks that leave small grooves in your skin.